RileySKrusky/post-install-config/README.md

 <img src="https://i.imgur.com/aYjjVS4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-<h3> 6) Configuring SLA's (Service Level Agreements)</h3>
+<h3> 7) Configuring SLA's (Service Level Agreements)</h3>

-<p>This step will include creating your SLA's specific to your company. this will help delegate the severity of your tickets, how long will it take to finish your tickets and what schedule your tickets will be listed as: Business hours (24/5 or 24/7).
+<p>This step will include creating your SLA's specific to your company. this will help delegate the severity of your tickets, how long it will take to finish your tickets and what schedule your tickets will be listed on.
 First switch back to your "Admin Panel", then go to "Manage" -> "SLA" and "Add New SLA Plan".  </p>

 <img src="https://i.imgur.com/B2CFz7s.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>